GerritCodeReview/summit_2015/sat.md

 ## 10:15 am Gertty: Console Interface to Gerrit

 Gertty is a console-based interface to Gerrit implementing using Gerrit's comprehensive REST API.
-Gertt's author will discuss his experience using the API, demonstrate the unique capabilities afforded by a secondary interface, and show some ASCII art.
+Gertty's author will discuss his experience using the API, demonstrate the unique capabilities afforded by a secondary interface, and show some ASCII art.